'Rata Wenuwen Hiru - Sahana Yaathra' - continued today

 Meanwhile, the public disinfection program and the provision of protective clothing and equipment, implemented parallel to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations and several other activities were carried out today.

 Meanwhile, the programme launched by the Hiru Media Network to protect elders who are at high risk of contracting the Corona Virus, continued today.
-Accordingly, the Wattala - Shantha Elders' Home and Piliyandala - Mallika Elders Home were disinfected.
+Accordingly, the North Akanumadala Sahana Elders Home and the Galpatha Mapiya Sevana Home in Kalutara district were disinfected.

 If this service is required by an Elders’ Home, they can contact on 077 303 5930.

-The public disinfection programs being implemented parallel to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations with the Sri Lanka Red Cross Society continued in the districts of Kalutara, Jaffna, Kandy and Gampaha.
+The public disinfection programs being implemented parallel to the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations with the Sri Lanka Red Cross Society was implemented today.

-Meanwhile, the staff of the Polgasovita-Wattera District Hospital was donated protective clothing and equipment.

-Provision of protective clothing and equipment for PHIs in Piliyandala and Kahathuduwa were also provided today.